Mental Health | 10 tips to take care of your mental health in your 20s | Tips | Wellness | Psychology | 20 years | News | VIU

 A new stage comes with new emotions.
 Therefore, you must learn to recognize your own emotions so you can manage them in a healthy way.
 Always keeping in mind that all emotions are valid.
 The fact that you are of legal age and have responsibilities does not mean that some emotions are prohibited for you, because emotions do not have an expiration date.
 In addition, you need to remember that there are no good or bad emotions, they are all a necessary part of life so that you can achieve emotional balance, according to the psychologist.

-Do what you are passionate about
+Do what you are passionate regarding

-You are at the age where doing what you are passionate about can become the main engine of your life.
+You are at the age where doing what you are passionate regarding can become the main engine of your life.
 Don’t let the light in you start to go out.
 Dare to learn new things, meet new people and enjoy what makes you happy.
 Whether it’s binge-watching your favorite series or learning a new skill, youYou yourself have the power to create your own happiness on a daily basis.

 Balance all areas of your life